An introduction to taking backups with

 What backup media to use

-The commonly used backup media today are hard drives, tapes and
+The commonly used backup media of today are external hard drives, USB memsticks, tapes,

 large amounts of data.
 They are also the most expensive and not very